<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Finalize your event branding

-• Start using your event hashtag
+• Start using your event hashtag in social media posts

 • Launch your event website or landing page